SandraBabirye/AMR_MachineLearning/README.md

 ### Machine learning (ML) analysis

-n the current study, we trained ten machine learning algorithms to predict antimicrobial resistance (AMR) for the antibiotics Rifampicin (RIF), Isoniazid (INH), Ethambutol (EMB), and Streptomycin (STM).
+In the current study, we trained ten machine learning algorithms to predict antimicrobial resistance (AMR) for the antibiotics Rifampicin (RIF), Isoniazid (INH), Ethambutol (EMB), and Streptomycin (STM).
 The algorithms used include:

 1. **Extreme Gradient Boosting classifier (XGBoost)**
 2. **Gradient Boosting (GBC)**